Taiwan Jones (linebacker)

-Early years
+Early life

 Jones attended Anchor Bay High School in Michigan.
 Jones was ranked as the 30th best linebacker by Rivals.com and was ranked the 57th ranked linebacker by Scout.com.
 Jones was selected to the PrepStar's All-Midwest Team.
 Jones was named to the all-state Division 1-2 first-team by The Detroit News and Associated Press.
 He was named to the all-county and all-conference teams in his senior season and also was named the Macomb Area Conference Blue Division MVP also in his senior season.
 Jones was a utility player at high school, where he played at running back, wide receiver and quarterback.
 Jones recorded 46 tackles and three interceptions in his 2010 season.
 Jones also played for the Anchor Bay basketball team in which he was a three-year starter.
 Jones was named an Associated Press Class A All-State honorable mention for the 2010–11 basketball season.
 He also named to the Detroit Free Press All-East Team in his senior season.